nestattacked/jest-mysql-diff/README.md

 # Used in Jest

 You can create `MysqlDiffer` object and register some sql files in `globalSetup`.
 And then call `use` in `beforeEach` to reset database.
-Use `diff` to get changes and compare it with snapshot to make sure database changes as expected.
+Use `diff` to get changes and compare it with snapshot to make sure database changes are expected.
 Finally, we can call `end` in `globalTeardown` to close connecton.

 ```javascript
 test('some test', async () => {